-As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$3.2 million, has a current monthly burn rate, excluding cost of sales, of approximately \$700,000, and has committed capital expenditures of approximately \$2.5 million.
-Additionally, as of the date of this MD&A, the Company's cash runway is approximately 2 - 3 months.
-Management and the Board are closely monitoring the Company's sales, capital expenditures and monthly burn rate so as to ensure that the Company has sufficient working capital to execute its strategic business plan.
+As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$1.5 million, has a current monthly burn rate, excluding cost of sales, of approximately \$900,000, which has increased as a result of incremental costs associated with the Proposed Transaction with Torchlight, and has committed capital expenditures of approximately \$2.5 million.
+Additionally, as of the date of this MD&A and giving consideration to the secured and available but not yet drawn debt facilities discussed herein, the Company's cash runway is approximately 2 - 4 months, assuming no product sales Management and the Board are closely monitoring the Company's sales, capital expenditures and monthly burn rate so as to ensure that the Company has sufficient working capital to execute its strategic business plan.
 Appropriate adjustments to capital expenditures and the monthly burn rate will be made if necessary.
 Concurrent with focusing on generating sales, management is advancing applications that have been submitted for government grants and or loans, as well as exploring raising additional equity in the capital markets and pursuing debt financings.
 There are no assurances that any of the aforementioned sources of cash will be available to the Company on acceptable terms, or at all.